RiskyWhiskey/elefgy/README.md

 # When?

-RiskyWhiskey is currently a one-man team but there is hope there will be a working beta within the first half of 2021.
+RiskyWhiskey is currently a one-man team but hopefully there will be a working beta within the first half of 2021.

+# Ethical Coding

+We will never harvest data for profit.
+This project is open source for security and transparency.
+We trust and appreciate our users to help keep the project going through donations.

 # Special Thanks To